bpbradley/ansible-role-komodo/examples/komodo_automation/README.md

 # Automating Deployment with Komodo and Docker

-I am maintaining an Ansible Execution Environment with this role, so that it is possible to easily trigger deployment of periphery using Docker.
-This means we can setup Komodo to update its own periphery when needed.
+This guide demonstrates how to use an Ansible Execution Environment to automate Komodo periphery deployments using Docker.
+This approach enables Komodo to update its own periphery instances when needed.

+## Prerequisites

+- Working Komodo Core installation
+- Basic understanding of Ansible and Docker

 ## Step 0: Familiarize Yourself